-Even if you don’t request a DMV hearing, unless you have a lawyer, you will have make your first appearance in court either in person or by phone on the DUI charge.
+Even if you don’t request a DMV hearing, unless you have a lawyer, you will have to appear in person in court on your DUI charge.
 This is a criminal matter, and it’s separate from the DMV case.

 Oregon is particularly strict in its DUI laws.
 Drivers and DUI attorneys from other states frequently comment that Oregon has some of the toughest DUI laws anywhere.

 A judge will encourage you to enter a plea of not guilty at your first appearance.
 This is because the judge will want to ensure you are aware of your rights and that you have the opportunity to talk to an attorney as you consider your options on how to proceed.

 You will not need to make any big decisions about your case for at least several weeks.
-In due course, the police and the district attorney will disclose the evidence.
+In due course, the police and the district attorney will disclose the evidence in your case.

 During this time, you can spare yourself from endless worry by hiring an attorney who will represent you in plea negotiations with the district attorney, and at all stages of your court proceedings.
 A lawyer can ensure that most of your personal appearances before the court can be avoided and can advise you on the potential outcomes in your case.